-David Clarke graduated with a BSc in Biotechnology from Dublin City University in 1989 and he was awarded his PhD in Microbiology from the National University of Ireland in Maynooth in 1993.
-He then travelled to France where he was awarded an International Traveling Prize Fellowship by the Wellcome Trust to undertake post-doctoral research in the laboratory of Professor Barry Holland who was based at the Institut de Génétique et Microbiologie in Université Paris-Sud.
-In September 1998 David briefly returned to the Department of Biology at NUI Maynooth as a Lecturer before joining the faculty of the Department of Biology and Biochemistry at the University of Bath, UK in January 2000.
-He was promoted to Senior Lecturer in September 2004 before returning to Ireland in February 2007 as a College Lecturer in the School of Microbiology at UCC.
-Dr Clarke is currently Director of the BSc Biotechnology programme at UCC and he is also a Funded Investigator in the APC Microbiome Institute.
-See Dr Clarke’s full CV, including publications, on ORCID.
+David Clarke graduated with a B.Sc in Biotechnology from Dublin City University in 1989.
+From here he went to the National University of Ireland in Maynooth to undertake a PhD in Microbiology, graduating in 1993.
+He then traveled to France where he was awarded an International Traveling Prize Fellowship by the Wellcome Trust to undertake post-doctoral research in the laboratory of Professor Barry Holland who was based at the Institut de Genetique et Microbiologie, Universite Paris-Sud.
+In September 1998 David briefly returned to the Department of Biology at NUI Maynooth before joining the faculty of the Department of Biology and Biochemistry at the University of Bath, UK as a Lecturer in January 2000.
+He was promoted to Senior Lecturer in September 2004 before finally returning to Ireland in February 2007 as a College Lecturer in the School of Microbiology at UCC.
+Dr Clarke is currently The head of UCC's School of Microbiology.

-The human gut contains 1013-1015 bacteria (i.e. the microbiome) that contribute a significant metabolic function to their host.
-The metabolic potential of the microbiome is under-exploited and, therefore, using an approach based on functional metagenomic screens, we are undertaking targeted bioprospecting and biomining in the human gut microbiome for the discovery of novel metabolic functions and bioactive molecules.
-To do this we are exploiting existing metagenomic libraries of the human gut microbiome and a high-throughput robotics platform available within the APC Microbiome Institute.
+The human gut contains 10^13-10^15 bacteria (i.e. the microbiome) that contribute a significant metabolic function to their host.
+The microbiome has been shown to play an important role in maintaining normal gut function, digesting certain nutrients and has also been implicated in obesity and diabetes.
+Only a small fraction of the microbiome has been cultured suggesting that a significant fraction of the metabolic function associated with the gut microbiome remains to be discovered.
+Therefore, using an approach based on functional metagenomic screens, we are undertaking targeted bioprospecting and biomining in the human gut microbiome for novel functions and bioactive molecules.
+To do this we are taking advantage of metagenomic libraries of the human gut microbiome and a robotics platform both available within the Alimentary Pharmabiotic Centre (APC).